 To resolve hunger, we need to center the conversation around food access.
 KaZoua explains, “Food is at the center of who we all are.
 I don’t want to just end hunger, I want people to eat nutrient dense food that nourishes their bodies and minds.
 It should be culturally relevant to them.
 It should also heal the land rather than cause further damage.”

 KaZoua believes hunger is a food justice issue.
 “Food justice is when people can walk less than one mile and access affordable, nutrient dense, healthy fresh foods.
 It means that people can grow foods that are relevant to them and their community.
-It means farmers don’t have to compromise the food that they grow based on the income they will make.”
+It means farmers don’t have to compromise the food they grow based on the income they’ll make.”

 Providing food that is culturally connected and nutritious is crucial step towards strengthening and empowering our communities.
 KaZoua reminds us, “When people can connect to their culture through food it takes us away from that processed food and a conventional, commercial way of eating.”